AdaemmerP/lpirfs/README.md

 -   $F\_{z\_t} = \\frac{exp(-\\gamma z\_t)}{1 + exp(-\\gamma z\_t)}$

-WARNING: To avoid contemporaneous feedback from the switching variable, the index of z is set to *t − 1* (for details see Auerbach and Gorodnichenko; 2012).
+IMPORTANT: To avoid contemporaneous feedback from the switching variable, the index of z is set to *t − 1* (for details see Auerbach and Gorodnichenko; 2012).
 This is done automatically done in the function *create\_nl\_data*.
 If you do not want the switching function to be lagged, please provide the switching variable with a lead of one.

 -   Regime 1 is defined as: *X*<sub>*t* − *p*</sub> \* (1 − *F*(*z*<sub>*t*</sub>))
 -   Regime 2 is defined as: *X*<sub>*t* − *p*</sub> \* (*F*(*z*<sub>*t*</sub>))